 |Fire Services Administration, B.S.||Degree||B.S.|

-The Associate of Science in Fire Services Administration degree requirements for the Bachelor of Science in Fire Services Administration include general education and major courses.
-Students with an Associate of Applied Science degree in Fire Science/Technology may be eligible to utilize up to 60 lower-division credits from their AAS to satisfy the 120 credit requirement for the Bachelor of Science in Fire Services Administration degree.
+The Associate of Science in Fire Services Administration degree requirements include general education and major courses that are also utilized in the Bachelor of Science in Fire Services Administration degree.
+Transfer students who have earned an Associate of Applied Science degree in Fire Science/Technology may be eligible to utilize up to 60 lower-division credits from their AAS to satisfy the 120 credit requirement for the Bachelor of Science in Fire Services Administration degree.
 Contact Rachel Azzarito at 208-373-1760 or email@example.com for additional requirements and information.

 Students in the bachelor's program must be affiliated with a fire department in order to the complete the internship requirement.
 The internship is required for those with less than five years in fire services.

 This program requires students to achieve certain grades in order to advance each semester.
 Specific information is available in the major academic plan (MAPs).
 All fire services administration courses are live-online.
 Students must have minimum computer requirements as listed in the program information provided at http://www.isu.edu/esd/fireservices/.

 Course sequencing should be arranged to meet individual needs.
 In addition to other degree requirements, 36 credits of general education are required for this degree program.
 There are some general education classes that serve as prerequisite requirements for some fire services administration courses.
 As such, students are strongly encouraged to make an advising appointment with Rachel Azzarito at 208-373-1760 or firstname.lastname@example.org for more information.